kuraga/kewlr/README.md

 arrow function (differing)  x 1,221,315 ops/sec ±1.00% (87 runs sampled)
 generator func (differing)  x 1,158,629 ops/sec ±1.14% (85 runs sampled)
 ```

+# Bugs?

+If you find any bugs, feel free to open an issue ticket.

+# Contribution

+You are welcome to contribute at any time :)